Ray Stevens (badminton): Biography

+stricken with a mild case of chicken pox, but was released from hospital just in time to compete in the men's doubles.
+He went on to win a silver medal.

-In 1977 Stevens won a bronze medal in the World Championships in men's doubles.
+In 1977, Stevens won a bronze medal in the World Championships in men's doubles.
 He is also won nine medals in the European Badminton Championships, including two gold medals in men's doubles.
-He was also twice a runnerup in men's doubles at the prestigious All-England Championships with longtime partner Mike Tredgett.
+He was also twice a runner-up in men's doubles at the prestigious All-England Championships with longtime partner Mike Tredgett.

 In 1981 Stevens set a new record by winning his fifth English National Badminton Championships singles title.
 The record stood until 1993 when his cousin Darren Hall won his sixth of ten titles.